timojw/Portfolio-S3/Learning Outcomes/README.md

 ### GitHub Workflows

-To automatically deploy I use a Github workflow which contains some tests as well.
+To automatically deploy I use a GitHub workflow which contains some tests as well.
 In the picture below you can see how the steps for the Build part of the workflow are structured.
 Both the Front-End and API automatically deploy.

 ![deployment](../Media/automaticdeployment1.png)

-Below you can see part of the file that basically tells github how to build and deploy the application.
+Below you can see part of the file that basically tells GitHub how to build and deploy the application.
 You can only see the build part.

     build:
         runs-on: ubuntu-latest